 Pick the right time

 This may sound difficult to do, but trust me it’s for the better.
 You won’t get anything good out of him when he is tensed or feel pressured to answer your questions or talk about something he hasn’t had time to process himself.
 This is just going to send him right back to his man cave.
-Take a break and remember his feeling process is still under construction and need time and patience and support.
+Take a break and remember his feeling process is still under construction and needs time and patience and support.

 Treat him as equal